Television Play-By-Play Announcer

 After leaving the NBA, Petersen worked for the NBA Players Association in their player programs division, facilitating seminars in NBA locker rooms on topics such as AIDS awareness, substance abuse and career/financial planning for life after basketball.
 Petersen currently resides in Wayzata along with his wife Tika, and son, Sanjay.

-Timberwolves games are carried locally by Fox Sports North and My29 WFTC-TV.
+Timberwolves games are carried locally by Fox Sports North.

 Radio Play-By-Play Announcer